Contact us

 Tracking the Snow Leopard.

-In the Angsa Grand Canyon, search for the tracks of wild animals such as the White-lipped Deer, Blue Sheep, and Alpine Musk-deer.
+In the Angsai Grand Canyon, search for the tracks of wild animals such as the White-lipped Deer, Blue Sheep, and Alpine Musk-deer.

 Continue searching for signs of the Snow Leopard.